This Heinz chili sauce brisket recipe is made in the crock pot for tender, flavorful meat with very little effort.

 Step-by-Step Instructions

-- Cook on high for 4 to 6 hours or until the meat is tender and starts to fall apart.
+Step 3: Cover the crock pot with the lid.
+Cook on high for 4 to 6 hours or until the meat is tender and starts to fall apart.

-Serving Tips
+Storage & Serving Tips

 Ingredients

-- 3 lb. fresh beef brisket (not corned beef)
+- 3 lb. fresh beef brisket not corned beef

 - 1 tablespoon fresh garlic

-- 4 tablespoon brown sugar
+- 4 tablespoons brown sugar

 - 2 beef bouillon cubes